-I strongly encourage you to bring your curiosity, enthusiasm and love of learning.
-The MLT faculty wishes you the best of luck and highest academic achievements throughout your program.
-Welcome to SWC, have fun and enjoy every minute!
+I strongly encourage you to bring your curiosity, enthusiasm, and love of learning.
+The MLT faculty and staff wish you the best of luck and highest academic achievements throughout your program.
+Welcome to SWC, have fun, and enjoy every minute!